ReviewMyContract.aiReview My Contract

 *Employment.* Employees routinely sign NDAs as a condition of employment, either as standalone agreements or as clauses within offer letters and employment agreements.
 Employment NDAs protect employer trade secrets, customer lists, pricing, business strategies, and proprietary processes from disclosure to competitors.
 Courts scrutinize employment NDAs carefully because of the power imbalance inherent in the employment relationship — a job applicant rarely has meaningful negotiating leverage over the terms of an NDA they must sign to get a job.

-*Mergers and Acquisitions (M&A).* M&A NDAs — sometimes called Confidentiality Agreements or Non-Disclosure Agreements in the deal context — are signed before due diligence begins.
+*Mergers and Acquisitions (M&A).* M&A NDAs — sometimes called Confidentiality Agreements or Confidential Disclosure Agreements — are signed before due diligence begins.
 The target company shares financial statements, customer contracts, employee lists, IP registrations, and other highly sensitive business information with potential acquirers.
 M&A NDAs are typically bilateral, contain robust standstill provisions, and are negotiated carefully by transaction counsel.
 They often include special provisions for material non-public information (MNPI) when public companies are involved.

 *Partnerships and Joint Ventures.* When companies explore a potential partnership, distribution agreement, or joint venture, they share sensitive business information before any formal agreement is in place.
 An NDA governs what can be shared, what restrictions apply, and what happens if the deal does not close.
 Failure to use an NDA before sharing proprietary information with a potential partner leaves the disclosing party with no contractual recourse if the partner walks away and uses the information independently.